keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

 The **Metrics controller** fetches metrics from an SLI provider.
-The controller reconciles a [`KeptnMetric`](../../../../yaml-crd-ref/metric.md) CR and updates its status with the metric value provided by the selected metric provider.
+The controller reconciles a [`KeptnMetric`](../../../../yaml-crd-ref/metric.md) resource and updates its status with the metric value provided by the selected metric provider.
-Each `KeptnMetric` is identified by `name` and is associated with an instance of an observability platform that is defined in a [KeptnMetricsProvider](../../../../yaml-crd-ref/metricsprovider.md) CR.
+Each `KeptnMetric` is identified by `name` and is associated with an instance of an observability platform that is defined in a [KeptnMetricsProvider](../../../../yaml-crd-ref/metricsprovider.md) resource.

 The steps in which the controller fetches metrics are given below: